 “If we had a product that was easier to use – where community workers could test a few drops of water and receive a result in a few hours – we could easily communicate the risk to communities.”

 "Communities could also be trained to use the new tests, and through this be empowered to monitor the safety of their own drinking water on an ongoing basis.”

 In 2016, UNICEF launched a target product profile to guide and encourage industry to develop a rapid test to be deployed at the community level in remote and resource poor settings.

-“It’s extremely exciting,” says Esther.
+“It’s extremely exciting,” says Shaylor.
 “We’re taking a piece of equipment that UNICEF has used for more than 10 years and completely redesigning the product based on new technology and science.”

 Already, products that can return a result in under 10 hours have been identified and are currently being validated along with the World Health Organization.
 If successful, these will cut the time in half.

 However, more still needs to be done.
 UNICEF is working with industry to guide and incentivize innovators to develop an even faster test aiming for a product that can return an instant result.